digitalbricklayer/techteapotcom/research/mrtg/README.md

 Example [here](https://www.noao.edu/kpno/router-stats/readme.html) with some history of MRTG.

+First reference I can find on Google Books is in 1998 in SysAdmin: The Journal for UNIX Administrators.
+See https://books.google.co.uk/books?id=WUlVAAAAMAAJ&q=mrtg&dq=mrtg&hl=en&sa=X&ved=2ahUKEwius4zfjartAhVpRhUIHcyEAck4FBDoATACegQIBRAC the article is about diagnosing a NFS problem using MRTG to show that a network link is overloaded.

 ## Outstanding research

 * Most significant milestone releases - when did major features ship?